 Had Total Knee Replacement about 8 weeks ago.
 Took this for the 1st 4 weeks, and just got a refill.
 I had trouble with too much activity & twisiting (snow shovelling) If the meloxicam doesn't take away the pain, what OTC can I take with it?

-They can be used in combination with opioids for severe pain or with acetaminophen (Tylenol) for moderate pain not relieved by NSAIDs alone.
+NSAIDs can be used in combination with Tylenol (acetaminophen) for moderate pain not relieved by NSAIDs alone.

-It is best not to take more than one type of NSAID at the same time as you increase your risk of experiencing side effects.
+It is best not to take more than one NSAID at the same time as you increase your risk of experiencing side effects.

 If the pain does not go away or gets worse see your doctor.